- Queer Word

 After being called 'sir' at the bar for the very first time, Ryan clutched his pearls and whispered to himself 'is this… twink death?'

-Of all the subcultures under the LGBTQ+ umbrella twink would have to be the most exclusive.
-And, let’s face it - brutal.
+Of all the subcultures under the LGBTQ+ umbrella, twinkdom may be one of the most exclusive.
+And, let’s face it, brutal.

-So, what's a twink to do when he starts to age out of the category he's likely identified with all of his adult life?
+So, what is a twink to do when he begins to age out of a category he may have identified with for most of his adult life?

 It's a tough call, for sure.